-If another company has orphan drug designations for the same drug and indication and receives marketing approval before Delcath does, then the Company will be blocked from marketing approval for seven years from the date of its approval for the same indication of use unless the Company can make a showing of the clinical superiority of its drug.
+If another company has orphan drug designations for the same drug and indication as us and receives marketing approval before we do, then we will be blocked from marketing approval for seven years from the date of its approval for the same indication of use unless we can make a showing of the clinical superiority of our drug.

-The loss of key personnel could adversely affect the Company's business.
+The loss of key personnel could adversely affect our business.

 Our success depends upon the efforts of our employees.
-The loss of any of the Company's senior executives or other key employees could harm its business.
+The loss of any of our senior executives or other key employees could harm its business.
 Competition for experienced personnel is intense and, if key individuals leave us, we could be adversely affected if suitable replacement personnel are not quickly identified and hired.
-The competition for qualified individuals exists in all functional areas, which makes it difficult to attract and retain the qualified employees we need to operate our business.
+Competition for qualified individuals exists in all functional areas, which makes it difficult to attract and retain the qualified employees we need to operate our business.
 Our success also depends in part on our ability to attract and retain highly qualified scientific, technical, commercial and administrative personnel.
-If we are unable to attract new employees and retain our current key employees, Delcath's ability to compete could be adversely affected and the development and commercialization of our products could be delayed or negatively impacted.
+If we are unable to attract new employees and retain our current key employees, our ability to compete could be adversely affected and the development and commercialization of our products could be delayed or negatively impacted.